Satellite Collection Object: How to Use External Files

 Choosing your assets

-Assets properties enable you to specify the STK objects used to provide coverage.
+The Basic - Assets properties page enable you to specify the STK objects used to provide coverage.

 1. Select the Basic - Assets page.